 We’ve given the classic Moscow mule recipe a Christmas delight!
 This gingerbread Moscow mule has to be one of my all time favorite tipples!
 With its gingerbread infusion, it’s got a spicy kick and a warmth that’s perfect for winter parties!
 Plus it’s full of great flavors yet so easy to make!
 We’re also sharing details for creating a charming Moscow mule gift set to give this holiday season!

 If you’ve been reading Sugar and Charm for a while, you know I’m a huge fan of Moscow Mules.
 We love adding a twist on the classic libation!
-2016 marks the 75th anniversary of the cocktail and we’ve joyfully teamed up with the original creator, Smirnoff, to create a festive Gingerbread Moscow Mule and a charming cocktail-themed gift box.
+We’ve created the best Gingerbread Moscow Mule ever and a charming cocktail-themed gift box.

 A few years ago, we created our Apple Cider Mule, which was such a hit and now we’ve added a little holiday gingerbread twist to this one!
 This recipe has a delicious spicy kick to it, using gingerbread spices, and it’s perfect for winter months.